inivekin/abosa/abosa.typ

 like fumes dissolve into the sky then, stapled with locution, sigh:
 I once was human, wasn't I?
+Warmer thins into the colder,
+former may succeed the latter, later, though, I'm surely older, scatter, coalesce and scatter.
 ```]

 #set page(columns: 1)